 We meet Amy Carr (Watts) as she’s waking up her teenage son, Noah (Colton Gobbo).
 The family’s been through it in the last year, losing the family patriarch in a car accident.
 It’s made Noah pull away from his family, barricading himself in his room.
 Doesn’t seem weird at all.
 Amy decides to go for a jog, only to hear that a school shooting is taking place at Noah’s high school.
 With no one willing to pick her up and an Uber trying to figure out where to pick up Amy in this Applachianesque forest, the desperate mother will have to do something to get at the truth of what’s going on.

-Where to start with “Lakewood,” a thriller that truly believes it’s making a Grand Statement on school shootings?
+Where to start with “The Desperate Hour,” a thriller that truly believes it’s making a Grand Statement on school shootings?
 Let’s start with the concept: Amy is on a a run when she learns about what’s happening at the school.
 One doesn’t often complain about the A to B progression of how characters get places.
 You don’t have to see an actor drive to their location to know that’s how they got there.
 Here, you need to know, because once Amy discovers she needs to get back to civilization, there isn’t a car for miles — leading to the question of how the hell she got there in the first place.

 Interestingly, Sparling also wrote the script for Gus Van Sant’s critically excoriated 2015 feature “Sea of Trees,” set in Aokigahara, otherwise referred to as the Japanese suicide forest.
 Sparling appears to enjoy forests as metaphors for isolation and confinement, as we’re given many scenes of Watts aimlessly running through trees like a nightmare.
 The metaphor isn’t exactly complex.